Kossi-stack/To-Do-list-App/README.md

 To get a local copy up and running follow these simple example steps.

 - You can clone this repo by typing git clone `https://github.com/Kossi-stack/To-Do-list-App.git` on your terminal

 - Type cd `To-Do-list-App` to access the project on the terminal

+- Run `npm install` from your editor's terminal.

+- Run `npm run build` from your editor's terminal.

+- Run `npm start` from your editor's terminal to view the project in your browser.

 ## Author